 Baby Guidelines for Exposure to Sunlight

-For baby sun exposure, there are a couple of things you should take note of for the safety of your baby.
+For baby sun exposure, there are a couple of things you should take note of for your baby’s safety.

 Newborn babies still have extremely delicate skin, so you shouldn’t expose their precious baby skin to the sun.
 Until they reach 6 months of age, it would be best to use supplements for your baby instead.

 The sun is at its peak and hottest points at 10 AM and 4 PM.
-You should avoid these peak hours as much as possible if you want to protect the skin of your baby from harsh sun rays.
+You should avoid these peak hours as much as possible if you want to protect your baby’s skin from harsh sun rays.

 You should also avoid direct sunshine as much as possible.
 We recommend staying under the shade or using an umbrella when you take outdoor walks with your baby.